callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/20-authority.markdown

 ## The project_x™s of the world
 I have been talking about this caricature; *project_x™* for the whole chapter, but why?
 Well, there are way to many project_x™s of the world, so it's hard to pick one to criticize.
-That's why project_x™ is the name is chose.
+That's why project_x™ is the name I chose.
 I was planning to list project_x™s now, but there are just too many. *Way* too many.
 For further reading, see ["Corporate Dominance in Open Source Ecosystems:
 A Case Study of OpenStack"](https://dl.acm.org/doi/pdf/10.1145/3540250.3549117).